The Social Architecture

 Francis Kéré has designed special building modules for the Operndorf Afrika, which guarantees a long-term and versatile use.
 They can for example be used as, storage, residential or office space.

 In addition to the teachers of the primary school, the staff of the infirmary in the Operndorf Afrika also lives in these residential modules.
-Furthermore, three artists residences were completed in 2014, which have been placed at the disposal of the artists of the Artist-in-Residence program.
+Furthermore, five artists residences were completed in 2014, which have been placed at the disposal of the artists of the Artist-in-Residence program.

 With this new building, Francis Kere wished to create a closed complex, which considered the aspect of health and disease to ensure spatial separation with a vis-a-vis school, a canteen and administrative units.
 Whilst at the same time accounting for numerous openings, exhibiting windows and half roofs in the vicinity of the village to offer a view of the countryside.

 The 800 square meter building is divided into three areas, with partly separate entrances and exits, through which a smart separation of the working areas of the station is realised.
 At the same time, this allows for a functional proximity to the general areas of Administration and Pharmacy.

 The construction has social proximity as its focus, especially for the relatives of the patients and the families of the mothers in labour.
 Not only strengthen the feeling of a community, but to also provide for space with a partly covered green courtyard for the families of patients where they can have the opportunity to stay, to chat and to cook.